Line-us/Line-us-Programming/README.md

 ### Simple C Example
 [Source code](C/lineustest.c) for a simple example in C created by Paul Haberli can be downloaded from [here](../../raw/master/C/lineustest.c).
 The code complies on MACOS using gcc but should be fairly portable.
 A [Makefile](C/Makefile) is also included so if you have gcc in your path, just type 'make'

+### C\# Example PopLineus
+C (wrapped in unity for now) implementation of the protocol for Line-us created by solentygraham, check out his GitHub [here](https://github.com/NewChromantics/PopLineus)

 ### Making a Connection
 The default name for Line-us is `line-us`, although it can be changed using the `M550` Gcode command or using the App.
 Line-us supports mDNS (Bonjour) so by default the hostname will be `line-us.local` and it listens on port 1337.
 The connection to Line-us can be tested with a telnet client by using the command `telnet line-us.local 1337`.
 On a successful connection Line-us will respond with a `hello` message followed by `KEY:value` pairs for `VERSION` (firmware version number) `NAME` (the name of the Line-us) and `SERIAL` (the serial number of the Line-us).
 The `hello` message (like all messages from Line-us) is terminated with `\r\n\0`.
 It is **very important that the full `hello` message is read from the socket including the `\0` before any commands are sent**.